mikebway/envoy-auth-poc/README.md

 [envoy-local/envoy.yaml](envoy-local/envoy.yaml) was modified as follows:

-* Routes requests to http://localhost:1000 to http://thishost:9090
+* Routes requests to http://localhost:10000 to http://thishost:9090
+* Filters requests to http://localhost:10000 through http://thishost:50051 (the external authorization filter)
 * Stripped out the TLS/HTTPS support

-## Building and starting the `authtest` container
+### Building and starting the `authtest` container

-`authtest` is a crude Go web service that dumps the contents of the request cookies and `Authorization` header.
+`authtest` is a crude Go web service that dumps the contents of the request headers to a text response.
 Its sole purpose is to illustrate what, if anything, the external authorization filter has done.

 To build and run the `authtest` container image:

-1. Ensure that [envoy-local/Dockerfile](envoy-local/Dockerfile) references a current version of the Go language image;
+1. Ensure that [authtest/Dockerfile](authtest/Dockerfile) references a current version of the Go language image;
    for example: `FROM golang:1.20-alpine`.
 2. Open a terminal shell and change directory to `.../authtest`
 3. Run the following: